 Address: 2100 Collins Ave, Miami Beach, FL 33139

 The Bass Museum of Art, also referred to as The Bass, is Miami Beach’s contemporary art museum.
 It features diverse art and artifacts, a sculpture garden, and lectures or films for visitors.
-As a contemporary art-focused institution, The Bass showcases mid-career and established artists that demonstrate an understanding of the city’s unique character as an international hub.
+As a contemporary art-focused institution, The Bass showcases mid-career and established artists who understand the city’s unique character as an international hub.

 Or, if you’re in the mood to learn, you can participate in scheduled talks with artists or sign up for art classes.
 The goal of The Bass is to highlight community culture and celebrate the diversity of the area.
-This is a welcoming, educational space, making it an excellent place to spend a day.
+This is a welcoming, educational space, making it an excellent day to spend.

 23. Stroll Along the Miami Beach Boardwalk